-During initial flight searches, military families who chose air travel are likely going to search the lowest airfare through loyalty programs and military discounts.
-There are always good reasons to fly at the lowest cost, but remember that the cheapest flight won’t always be the best flight, especially with kids or pets in tow.
-Searching for convenience, reasonable pricing, and appropriate accommodations requires multiple rounds of investigation, but travelers--beware.
+During initial flight searches, military families who choose air travel will likely search for the lowest airfare through loyalty programs and military discounts.
+There are always good reasons to fly at the lowest cost, but remember that the cheapest flight won’t always be the best, especially with kids or pets in tow.
+Searching for convenience, reasonable pricing, and appropriate accommodations requires multiple rounds of investigation, but travelers—beware.

-Have you ever thoroughly searched for perfect price and ideal departure times, only to have to put the query on hold?
-And then you return to the screen and find--through the mystery of dark magic internet science--your computer cookies or airline snooping has “coincidentally” hiked your fares by $100?
-Yes, it happens and it's infuriating.
+Have you thoroughly searched for the perfect price and ideal departure times, only to put the query on hold?
+And then you return to the screen and find—through the mystery of dark magic internet science—your computer cookies or airline snooping has “coincidentally” hiked your fares by $100?
+Yes, it happens, and it's infuriating.

-Airline industry representatives have repeatedly said flights constantly adjust minute by minute and could easily lower OR raise your last viewed fare, but consumer advocacy groups have claimed foul on this perceived surveillance tactic for years.
+Airline industry representatives have repeatedly said flights constantly adjust minute by minute and could quickly lower OR raise your last viewed fare, but consumer advocacy groups have claimed foul on this surveillance tactic for years.

-For those who are concerned, Airfare Watch Dog describes the practice known as dynamic pricing, and how to beat the adjusting rates.
-Suggestions include clearing cookies, using a different browser than the one that was used for researching, changing from one device to another, and conducting research in incognito mode.
+For those concerned, Airfare Watch Dog describes the practice known as dynamic pricing and tells how to beat the adjusting rates.
+Suggestions include clearing cookies, using a different browser than the one used for researching, changing from one device to another, and conducting research in incognito mode.

-Remember, cheap fares are often cheap because they have multiple stops, long layovers, and overnight flying time--none of which are really conducive to traveling with young kids.
+Finally, keep in mind that fares are often cheap because they have multiple stops, long layovers, and overnight flying time.
+None of these options are conducive to traveling with young kids.

 The Best Family Airlines

-The Travel Points Guy group (TPG) is a trusted third party that independently ranks airlines’ overall performances.
-They’ve recently published their report on Best Family Airlines 2019, which describes the amenities and policies that are most important to family travelers.
+The Travel Points Guy Group (TPG) is a trusted third party that independently ranks airlines’ overall performances.
+They’ve recently published their report on Best Family Airlines, which describes the amenities and policies that are most important to family travelers.

 - Southwest Airlines